uwcse510/web-cse510-sp17/index.md

 ## Statistics Lab

-To aid in developing the necessary skills, you will complete a statistics lab in either [JMP](//www.jmp.com/) or [R](//www.r-project.org/).
+To aid in developing necessary skills, you will complete a statistics lab in either [JMP](//www.jmp.com/) or [R](//www.r-project.org/).
 The lab will walk you through analyzing an example data set, and you will then analyze two datasets from published research papers.